garywiz/chaperone/doc/source/ref/config-service.rst

    Chaperone does not attempt "PID guessing" as ``systemd`` and some other process managers attempt to do.
 The assumption is that "notify" will be the preferred means to determine if a service has started successfully, and to know what it's PID is in case of a crash or internal notification.
-However, it's likely that a future version of chaperone will introduce a "pid_file" directive to allow forking services a way to provide information about their controlling PID.

 .. [#f3] Syslog facilities and severity levels are documented `on Wikipedia <https://en.wikipedia.org/wiki/Syslog>`_.

 .. [#f4]

    Yes, the seconds field appears at the *end*.
 This is inherited from the `croniter package <https://github.com/kiorky/croniter>`_ which we use to parse and manage the internal cron intervals.
 We considered not documenting it because it seems